Documentation Index

 Binary Markets

-- Simple structure makes risk management easier
+- Simple structure makes risk management straightforward

 Multi-Outcome Markets

-- Can hedge across multiple outcomes
+- You can hedge across multiple outcomes to reduce risk

-- More complex but more opportunities
+- More complex, but offers more flexibility

 Series Markets

-- Develop strategies that work across instances
+- Develop strategies that work consistently across multiple instances

 Price-Based Strategies

-Buying at Low Prices
+Buying at Low Prices (5–30)

-- Higher profit potential if right
+- High profit potential if correct

 - Lower probability of being right

-- Good for contrarian plays
+- Good for contrarian plays when you have strong conviction

-Buying at High Prices
+Buying at High Prices (70–95)

-- Higher probability of being right
+- High probability of being right

 - Lower profit potential